i2p/i2p.www/i2p2www/spec/i2np.rst

   reply_tunnelId ::
                  4 byte `TunnelID`
                  only included if deliveryFlag == 1
-                 tunnelId of the tunnel to send the reply to
+                 tunnelId of the tunnel to send the reply to, nonzero

   size ::
        2 byte `Integer`